-This lists the trade industry bodies that provide the safest way to find a licensed trades people for whatever work you need done.
+Learn about the trade industry bodies that provide the safest way to find licensed trades people for whatever work you need done.

 Get the latest from Consumer NZ on smoke alarms and what they recommend.

-Although produced for the electrical tradespeople, the Electrical Workers Registration Board reports common issues with electrical work.
+The Electrical Workers Registration Board has compiled a list of common issues with electrical work.

 If you've done DIY electrical work, get a licensed sparky to check it and get it signed it off as compliant when it is.

 The Plumbers, Gasfitters and Drainlayers Board states that under the PGD Act 2006, the following is not restricted work

 - Fixing or unfixing a dishwasher or washing machine.